 [End Interconnect Model]

-Keyword: [End Interconnect Model Selector]

-Required: Yes, for each instance of the [Begin Interconnect Model Selector] keyword

-Description: Indicates the end of the Interconnect Model selector data.

-Example:

-[End Interconnect Model Selector]

 Keyword: [Die Supply Pads]

 Required: No

 Description: This begins a section in [Component] that contains one line of data assigning die pads as supply nodes.
 IBIS assumes that for I/O pins (pins that have a Model_name that is not POWER, GND or NC), there is a one-to-one correspondence between a Pin, a Die Pad and the Buffer I/O connection point.
 There are no such assumptions for POWER and GND pins.
 A POWER or GND Signal_name may have a different number of Pin nodes, die pad nodes and buffer nodes.
 If the model maker chooses to make separate package and on-die power distribution networks (PDN), then he shall supply a list of nodes (and their associated Signal_name) that can be used to mate the package and on-die PDN models.